This article will offer an in-depth guide on how to create dynamic, self-populating navigation menus on a Synergy 8 powered website.

 Primary Navigation Attributes

-- Orientation="horizontal" - This attribute defines the orientation of the menu and can be set to either "horizontal" or "vertical".
+Orientation="horizontal" - If includestyles is set to true, this attribute defines the orientation of the menu and can be set to either "horizontal" or "vertical".

 Primary Navigation Markup